KristianOellegaard/django-hvad/docs/public/models.rst

     The two queries are run in a single translation

+.. _model-translations:

 translations
 ============

+.. versionadded:: 2.0

 .. attribute:: translations

     The actual name of this attribute is that of the :class:`~hvad.models.TranslatedFields` instance.
+Third-party modules can
+    get its name as ``Model._meta.translations_accessor``.
-It gives access to the :class:`~django.db.models.fields.related.RelatedManager` for
+    It gives access to the
+    :class:`~django.db.models.fields.related.RelatedManager` for
     :term:`translations <Translations Model>`.
 This manager includes the following additions:

+    .. attribute:: model

+        The underlying model class of translations for user code.
+        Third-party modules should use ``Model._meta.translations_model`` instead.

     .. method:: prefetch(self, force_reload=False)